anthony-jantzen/senior-design/README.md

 # senior-design

-Senior Design Repository for Matt Ihlenfield, Anthony Jantzen, Pat Millott, and Kyle Trout
+Senior Design Repository for Matt Ihlenfield, Anthony Jantzen, Pat Millott, and Kyle Trout.

-*bios* contains personal bios of each team members.
+*bios* contains personal bios for each team member.
+*personal* contains assignments or other personal files for each team member.